Initiatives in Aircraft Flight Operations

 Selection of Optimum Altitudes, Speed and Routes

-3.While parking Aircraft
+3.While Parking Aircraft

 Reducing the Time of Auxiliary Power Unit (APU) Usage